mozilla/fxa/README.md

 ### Firefox for iOS

+> Skip this if you are not working on Firefox for iOS and FxA.

 You can test sync locally in Firefox iOS using the XCode simulator.
 [Follow the steps at github.com/mozilla/firefox-ios and setup *firefox-ios* ](https://github.com/mozilla/firefox-ios) build locally.
 Currently there is no way to dynamically switch servers in Firefox for iOS, to use **local** servers you need to run the script below: